-Our aim in this section is to examine this quantity algorithmically for small values of the parameters $X$ and $q$ and varying $\ve\in[0,1]$.
-Let us notice that when $q$ is squarefree, if $q'|q$ and the only prime factors of $q/q'$ are (strictly) larger than $X$, then $\Delta_q(X,\ve)\le \Delta_{q'}(X,\ve)$, so that we may restrict our attention, while bounding $\Delta_q(X,\ve)$ from above, to values $q$ that only have their prime factors below~$X$.
+Our aim is to study the above quantity algorithmically for small values of the parameters $X$ and $q$ and for varying $\ve\in[0,1]$.
+When $q$ is squarefree, an important simplification occurs: if $q'|q$ and the only prime factors of $q/q'$ are (strictly) larger than $X$, then $\Delta_q(X,\ve)\le \Delta_{q'}(X,\ve)$.
+Thus, in bounding $\Delta_q(X,\ve)$ from above, it suffices to restrict our attention to values of $q$ whose prime factors do not exceed $X$.